 There are a lot of benefits to going the amp simulator route as a guitarist.
-Cost and versatility are both huge advantages over real amps, because modelers can give you access to hundreds of different heads, cabinet, and effects sims in a single package.
+Cost and versatility are both huge advantages over real amps, because modelers can give you access to hundreds of different heads, cabinets, and effects sims in a single package.
 They’re also the most convenient and practical way to record guitars in your home studio.

 Deciding between hardware, plugins, or both depends on what your needs are!